 Contact me at email@example.com to query me about interest in your product if you like, but generally speaking it is not necessary to query me beforehand; just send it.
 Please do not call me unless invited to do so.

 (If sending for Small Business Saturday, please put “ATT: SBS” on the package.)

 Yes, you may follow-up via e-mail on the status of my interest.
 Be aware that my e-mail queue is busy and my time is limited.
 If you do not hear from me after a follow-up, you may assume I am not interested.

 If you’re sending something you want returned (tech gadgets, etc), please include return postage and packaging.
 Otherwise the chances of you getting it back are slim indeed.

-MP3s, PDFs, etc: If you prefer to send electronic versions of product (or point to where they are available online), that’s fine; indeed, electronic versions of music are preferred.
+MP3s, PDFs, Streaming, etc: If you prefer to send electronic versions of product (or point to where they are available online), that’s fine; indeed, electronic versions of music are preferred.
 Hard copy is strongly preferred with books when possible; I get enough e-mail (and have enough of an aversion against opening attachments from people I don’t know) that electronic files often simply slip past me.

 Yes, I am open to blurbing upcoming books from authors.
 I am very selective on what I will blurb.